 We have thousands of talented colleagues, working in different countries, on everything from content to technology to customer service.
 We’d like to think they all have jobs they love, and that Sky enables them to do the best work of their lives.

 We believe that collaboration also helps achieve long-term positive change.
-That’s why we’re members of Sedex, the Responsible Business Alliance and TV Industry Human Rights Forum.
+That’s why we’re members of the Responsible Business Alliance (RBA), Centre for Sport and Human Rights and TV Industry Human Rights Forum.
+We're committed to the Sporting Chance Principles and working with our suppliers to implement the RBA Code of Conduct.

-All our suppliers go through our responsible sourcing risk assessments.
-We conduct human rights, health, safety and environmental audits on tier one and two suppliers for the lifecycle of our products, from raw materials to the recyclers that dismantle our products at end-of-life.
+We tailor our due diligence, training for our people, and support to suppliers based on our impact and risk assessments.
+We conduct human rights, health, safety and environmental audits on tier one, two and three suppliers, including those pre-contract, for the lifecycle of our products, from raw materials to the recyclers that dismantle our products at end-of-life.
 We support our suppliers to make changes if necessary as a result of these audits.
 Our audit teams also attend third party audits and offer training to help our suppliers make sustainable improvements.

-We’re part of WWF’s Sustainable Timber pledge and commit to sourcing all our wood and paper from sustainably managed sources and require all wood and paper to be recycled, FSC, or PEFC by 2020.
-Find out more about our wood and paper purchasing policy here.
+We’re committed to continuing to eliminate single-use plastic in our supply chain, and sourcing all our wood and paper from sustainably managed sources.
+We require all wood and paper to be recycled, FSC, or PEFC certified.
+Find out more about our single-use plastic and wood and paper purchasing policy here.

 We respect everyone’s human rights at Sky.
 We do the right thing by everyone we reach: our colleagues, contractors, customers, viewers, people who feature in our content, workers in our supply chains, visitors to our sites and the communities around them.

 Our policies and approach to human rights are based on the Universal Declaration of Human Rights, the Guiding Principles on Business and Human Rights and the International Labour Organisation (ILO) Conventions.
-Our Responsible Sourcing Policy, Human Rights Policy and Ways of Working set out our expectations for upholding human rights.
+Our Human Rights Policy, Conflict Minerals Policy and Ways of Working set out our expectations for upholding human rights.
 We publish our Modern Slavery Statement annually.

 Our environmental impact